-All HAQAST2020 webinars will take place through Webex.
+All HAQAST2020 webinars will take place through WebEx Events.

-Every registration confirmation email includes a link that will allow you to connect to the corresponding webinar.
-We will also email you the connection link on the day of each webinar you registered for.
-Both emails will include a phone number in case you would like to call in instead.
+- Please note: Your registration confirmation email also includes this connection link.
+Both emails include a phone number in case you would like to call in instead.

-If you have never used Webex, you may need to install an extension for your browser.
-You will be prompted to do so the first time you join a HAQAST2020 webinar.
+- If you have never used WebEx on your computer, you may need to install an extension for your browser the first time you connect.
+Follow the on-screen instructions.
 The installation takes about a minute.

-Alternatively, you can install the extension now by clicking here.
+- Alternatively, you can click here to install the extension now or confirm whether it is already installed.